Ed Jones (defensive back)

-Ed Jones (born June 29, 1952) is a former American and canadian football safety for the Edmonton Eskimos and BC Lions of the Canadian Football League (CFL).
+Ed Jones (born June 29, 1952) is an American former professional football safety for the Edmonton Eskimos and BC Lions of the Canadian Football League (CFL).
 He won five Grey Cups for the Eskimos and was a CFL All-Star.
 He also was a member of the Buffalo Bills in the National Football League (NFL).
-He played college football at Rutgers University and was drafted by the Dallas Cowboys in 1975.
+He played college football for the Rutgers Scarlet Knights and was selected by the Dallas Cowboys in the ninth round of the 1975 NFL draft.

-Early years
+Early life

-Jones grew up in Middletown Township, New Jersey and didn't play organized football until attending Middletown Township High School in Navesink, New Jersey.
+Jones grew up in Middletown Township, New Jersey and didn't play organized football until attending Middletown Township High School in Middletown, New Jersey.
 He was a two-way player (running back and defensive back) that also was a key special teams performer.

 In 1969, before the state championships were played, he led his team to a 14–8 upset over Toms River South High School, by returning a 67-yard kickoff to set up a touchdown run and intercepting a pass to seal the win.
 The team finished with a 9–0 record.
 He received All-state honors as a senior.